dobrou/CsvLINQPadDriver/README.md

 int GetHashCode();
 ```

 Returns object hash code.

+Note that:

+* Generated data object is mutable.
-Hash code is not cached and recalculated each time method is called.
-Also note that each time driver is reloaded hash codes will be [different](https://andrewlock.net/why-is-string-gethashcode-different-each-time-i-run-my-program-in-net-core/).
+* Hash code is not cached and recalculated each time method is called.
+* Each time driver is reloaded string hash codes will be [different](https://andrewlock.net/why-is-string-gethashcode-different-each-time-i-run-my-program-in-net-core/).

 > Depends on string comparison driver setting.
 Relations are not participated.